expertanalytics/website/content/about/employees/jakob/index.md

 email: jakob@xal.no
 ---

-Jakob holds a Ph.D. in computational mathematics from 2022.
-Jakob developed, implemented and analysed mathematial and computer models of electrical activity in the brain.
-Jakob is a pragmatic programmer who enjoys building robust softare, and write clean and maintanable code, and has spent the past years building data models in the renewable power sector.
+Jakob holds a Ph.D. in computation mathematics from the University of Oslo, where he studied mathematical and computer models of electrical activity in the brain.
+Jakob is a computational mathematician with experience working with high performance computing and large amounts of data.

-# Jakob submitted his master's degree in Computational Science and Engineering at
-# the University of Oslo in 2016.
-His educational background is in mathematics
-# and computational science applied on mechanical problems using numerical
-# methods.
+He is also a pragmatic programmer who takes pride in building robust, clean and easy-to-maintain software solutions.
+Since being awarded his Ph.D, Jakob has built and maintained energy-market models in the renewable power sector.

 <!--more-->

-Jakob has gained considerable experience in software development writing mainly Python and C++, and related libraries for efficient numerical programming, and multilanguge support, and parallelisation.

-Jakob is an avid Linux user.

-Through his Ph.D., Jakob developed as a critical thinker, while always able to find pragmatic solutions to problems.

-This has fuelled his interest for science and technology.
-He has mainly used Python and has substantial experience using numerical libraries such as Numpy/Scipy and FEniCS.
-He is also familiar with C/C++ and Java.
-His experience includes teaching introductory Python at the University of Oslo, mostly in one-to-one settings.

-Before joining Expert Analytics he was engaged as a Research Engineer at Simula Research Laboratory.
-In his thesis he simulated the cerebrospinal fluid flow in patient specific geometries.
-He solved partial differential equations with the finite element method using supercomputers, both in his master's thesis and during his work at Simula.
-Through his education and work he has gained significant experience with numerical simulations and mathematical modelling, as well as problem solving in general.
+Jakob's experience working in an interdisciplinary field, and enthusiasm for lifelong learning have been key to his success in working with experts from diverse fields.
+He has actively sought out opportunities to collaborate with domain experts in areas such as neuroscience and renewable energy.
+By working closely with colleagues, Jakob has been able to deliver practical and technically sound solutions that meet real-world needs.

+Throughout his acaedemic and professional career, Jakob has developed a strong sense of balance between exploring new solutions and delivering projects in a timely manner.
+He values the importance of learning from others and sharing his own expertise to support others.
+Jakob sincerely believes that the best solutions are achieved in collaboration with peers with a range skills and expertise.